 Regular classroom activities include: music, art and fine motor projects, games and puzzles, imaginative and dramatic play, science and nature exploration, examining literature, outdoor exploration and play, large-motor activities and individual responsibility through classroom jobs.

 Although individual days may vary, Redbirds generally follow the same daily schedule:

 |12:00||Clean-up and Final Circle|

 The Redbird class generally consists of fourteen to sixteen children, all of whom attend five mornings a week.
-There are two co-oping parents in the class each day.
+There is a classroom assistant and one co-oping parent in the class each day.
 For information on co-oping responsibilities for Redbird families, please see the Admissions and Our Approach sections.